 - Ultra-light backpacking

 You know that white paper looking stuff they wrap houses in during construction?
-That stuff is near indestructible, it’s cheap, it’s waterproof, and it’s pretty light too.
+That stuff is nearly indestructible, it’s cheap, it’s waterproof, and it’s pretty light too.

 Tyvek has a high burliness factor.
 Compared to the other options it is much more puncture resistant.
 Tyvek is also waterproof.